scottsus/flamethrower/README.md

 - ask about an error that just happened, or happened 2 dialogues ago
 - follow up on a previous response provided by 🔥 flamethrower

+### Prompt Transparency

+Prompts sent to LLM are transparent and easy to observe.
+All 🔥 flamethrower metadata are neatly kept in a `.flamethrower` subdirectory, including prompts, conversations, logs, directory info, summaries, and other metadata.

 ### 🏄‍♀️ Real Time File Tracking

 Everytime you send a query, the latest version of your files are sent over, meaning 🔥 flamethrower understands that you changed your files, and are ready to process those changes.